Son of a Cleaning Lady

 Sleep: The single most important factor for recovery, performance, and long-term health.

 In my experience, above all, there’s sleep.
 Sleep is the only “hyper-hack” for well-being without question.
 Neglect it, and sickness comes fast.
 Protect it, and performance soars.
-Sleep regulates hormones, repairs tissue and clears toxins from the brain.
+Sleep regulates hormones, repairs tissue, and clears toxins from the brain.
 It’s the most powerful single practice for long-term success.
 If you want to win, treat your sleep schedule like your bank account, guard it fiercely.

 Think of your body as a race car.
 You can’t win if the engine keeps breaking down.